Danielm314/Fast-auto-install-OpenVPN-WireGuard-on-server/README.md

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

-### I want to run my own VPN but don't have a server for that
-You can get a VPS from just 2€/month at [AlphaVPS].